leorrose/B7Fun/README.md

 This project is part of open data beer sheva.

-This Project was created with Python(Django + Django Channals + Djongo), MongoDb, CSS3, Bootstrap4, JavaScript,
+This Project was created with <b> Python(Django + Django Channals + Djongo), MongoDb, CSS3, Bootstrap4, JavaScript,
-JQuery, Leaflet, Chart.js, HTML5.
+JQuery, Leaflet, Chart.js, HTML5 <b>.

 Application includes 2 types of users (Resident and Admin).